Microsoft Advertising first-party data reveals four new consumer attitudes

 The online Luxury Shopper proliferated at the start of the pandemic, when luxury retail locations were closed.
 What used to be primarily an in-store audience quickly shifted online.
 The trend has lasted even after the re-opening of storefronts.

 This shopper is searching for items to elevate their everyday experiences with finer things.
 They value quality and seek ways to make everyday items more luxurious.
-Their preference for luxury extends into expecting the same seamless, personalized shopping experience in online service as they would receive in-store.
+Their preference for luxury extends into expecting the same seamless, personalised shopping experience in online service as they would receive in-store.
 They conduct extensive research and use multiple queries and search engines to find brands that meet their expectations.
 See our study of first-party data for recent online luxury shopping trends.

 The Digital Nomad arose from digital transformation, the expansion of the gig economy, and the increase of remote work.
 These location-independent people make a living working online while traveling.
-The behavior is so prominent, an entire industry is springing up around them.
+The behaviour is so prominent, an entire industry is springing up around them.
 One example is RVShare, one of the first RV rental marketplaces that nomads are excited about.

 As shoppers, Digital Nomads use online research across verticals as much or more than any other consumer group.
 They are looking for housing and transportation on a recurring basis and all the needs, services, and amenities that accompany daily life in new locations.